zakawar/Neo4J/README.md

 ## Steps
     1- Creation of the graph database
-    2- Query of that database using Cypher Query Language
+    2- Query of that database using Cypher Query Language in Python